Sabelz/Gaussian_Processes_Inducing_Points/README.md

 2. Requirements

 ## Introduction
-Project 18 for the course: Project in Data Science 1DL505.
+Gaussian Process Project for the course: Project in Data Science 1DL505.

 Main tasks:
 :purple_circle: Learn about making GPs using https://gpytorch.ai/